Pregnancy advice and information

 To book your birth with us, please complete and submit the self-referral form below.
 Please allow 7 days for us to receive and process the referral.

-After completing the form, you should contact your GP or Children’s Centre to arrange your first appointment with a midwife by the time you are 10 weeks pregnant.
+After completing the form, you should contact your community midwives office at Princess Royal Hospital or the Royal Sussex County Hospital to arrange your first appointment with a midwife by the time you are 10 weeks pregnant.
 It is essential that you do this before attending your scan.

 Please also print and complete the booking appointment questionnaire and pre-attendance form to take with you to your booking appointment.
 If you do not have access to a printer, you can collect a form from your GP surgery or local Children’s Centre.